This smoked chicken thighs recipe is simple but delicious and packed full of smoky flavor.

 Chicken thighs are underrated and often overshadowed by chicken breasts in the poultry aisle, and I’ve never understood why.

-Thighs have a higher fat content, and they are nearly impossible to overcook.
-Even if you miss 165°F internal, they still won’t start to dry out until upwards of 180°F – so you’ve got some flexibility on the grill, which is always helpful when you’re serving a crowd.
+Thighs have a higher fat content and are nearly impossible to overcook.
+Even if you miss the 165°F internal temp, they still won’t start to dry out until upwards of 180°F. So you’ve got some flexibility on the grill, which is always helpful when serving a crowd.

 How to make smoked chicken thighs

-Smoked chicken thighs are probably one of the easiest recipes I will ever share, but that’s not to say they are not flavorful and delicious!
+This smoked chicken thighs recipe is probably one of the easiest I will ever share.
+But that’s not to say they are not flavorful and delicious!

 The next step is to season your chicken thighs.
 Again, feel free to get creative and really make the dish your own.

-You can use your favorite store-bought chicken rub, or there are many great smoked chicken rubs you can make at home.
-For this recipe, I used my own seasoning blend of salt, pepper, chili powder, garlic powder, smoked paprika, and a touch of cayenne pepper to add some heat.
+You can use your favorite store-bought chicken rub, or you can make many great smoked chicken rubs at home.
+For this recipe, I used my own seasoning blend.
+My rub ingredients are salt, pepper, chili powder, garlic powder, smoked paprika, and a touch of cayenne pepper to add some heat.

-The key to packing in flavor when you are working with skin-on chicken is to lift the skin up and season the meat that is underneath, then add a bit more seasoning on top of the skin.
+The key to packing in great flavor when working with skin-on chicken is to lift the skin up and season the meat underneath, then add a bit more seasoning on top of the skin.
 This will ensure your chicken is well-seasoned because nobody likes bland chicken.

 3. Fire up the smoker

-I like using oak with chicken as it brings a smooth balance of smoky flavor and they pair well with pretty much anything.
+I like using oak with chicken as it brings a smooth balance of smoky flavor, and they pair well with pretty much anything.
+For a more subtle and sweeter flavor, opt for cherry or apple.
+For a stronger flavor, go for hickory.

 If you are new to pellet smoking, be sure to check out this article on the best wood pellets for smoking.

-Once your smoker is preheated, just place your chicken thighs on and let them smoke.
+Once your smoker is preheated, place the chicken skin-side up on the grill.

 4. Crisp up the skin

-At this point, I also like to baste them in a little bit of barbecue sauce.
+At this point (about 10 minutes before removing them from the pellet smoker), you can baste each smoked chicken thigh with a little bit of barbecue sauce.
 This is totally optional, so feel free to skip the sauce if that’s not your thing!
+But this BBQ baste adds so much flavor.

-Most chicken recipes call for a final internal temperature of 165°F, but when I’m smoking chicken thighs, I like to go a little higher – usually around 170°F to 175°F.
+Most chicken recipes call for a final internal temperature of 165°F. But I like to go a little higher when I’m smoking chicken thighs – usually around 175-185°F.

-I find that dark meat maintains moisture, even at higher temps, and I like the texture and flavor of thighs around the 170°F mark.
+I find that dark thigh meat maintains moisture, even at higher temps, and I like the texture and flavor of thighs when they reach an internal temperature of 175°F. Use your meat thermometer to double-check.

 How to serve smoked chicken thighs